-We first perform a spatial cross-correlation between the H-band coordinates of the passive candidates and the 24 $\mu \mathrm{m}$ MIPS catalogue.
-We find that 2 among them, IDs 3973 and 10578, have very close counterparts (below 1"), while none of the remaining 28 have one within a radius of 3.0" (the FWHM of MIPS is ${\sim}5.7$ ", but the catalogue has been obtained using IRAC 3.6 $\mu$ m priors with FWHM $\sim 1.6$ ", so this minimum distance is enough to exclude the detection of 24 $\mu$ m flux).
-We note that ID10578 is indeed one of the "strongest" candidates in our reference sample, since it has survived the whole selection process, including the free-z SED-fitting - meaning that no star-forming solution exists at any redshift with probability above 5%.
-Emission is detected at the position of the two sources also at longer wavelengths (100, 160 and 250 $\mu$ m) on the Herschel PEP-GOODS (Lutz et al. 2011) and HerMES (Smith et al. 2012) blind catalogues; however, possible associations become more common, given the increasing width of the PSFs: at 100 $\mu$ m four sources have matches below the FWHM of ~6.7", at 160 $\mu$ m eleven sources have matches below the FWHM of ~11.0", and at 250 $\mu$ m sixteen objects have a match below the FWHM of ~18.1".
+We first perform a spatial cross-correlation between the H-band coordinates of the passive candidates and the 24 μm MIPS catalogue.
+We find that two among them, IDs 3973 and 10578, have very close counterparts (below 1 arcsec), while none of the remaining 28 have one within a radius of 3.0 arcsec (the FWHM of MIPS is \sim 5.7 arcsec, but the catalogue has been obtained using IRAC 3.6 μm priors with FWHM ~1.6 arcsec, so this minimum distance is enough to exclude the detection of 24 μ m flux).
+We note that ID10578 is indeed one of the 'strongest' candidates in our reference sample, since it has survived the whole selection process, including the freez SED-fitting - meaning that no star-forming solution exists at any redshift with probability above 5 per cent.
+Emission is detected at the position of the two sources also at longer wavelengths (100, 160 and 250 μm) on the Herschel PEP-GOODS (Lutz et al. 2011) and HerMES (Smith et al. 2012) blind catalogues; however, possible associations become more common, given the increasing width of the PSFs: at 100 μm four sources have matches below the FWHM of \sim 6.7 arcsec, at 160 μ m 11 sources have matches below the FWHM of \sim 11.0 arcsec, and at 250 μ m 16 objects have a match below the FWHM of ~18.1 arcsec.
 A visual inspection on the Herschel maps always hints at different possible objects as the origin of the detected fluxes, as many other H-detected galaxies lie close to the considered Herschel source, so that it is almost impossible to discern the actual origin of the FIR emission.

 To further strengthen the analysis, we have also checked a new ASTRODEEP MIPS/Herschel catalogue by Wang et al. (2016), which is deeper than previous catalogues particularly in the SPIRE bands, and uses the G13 H-band detections as priors.
-Using this catalogue it is therefore possible to directly link each source to its measured FIR flux.
+Using this catalogue, it is therefore possible to directly link each source to its measured FIR flux.
 The two candidates identified above as having clear MIPS/Herschel counterparts are also recognized as FIR emitters in this new catalogue, while none of the other red and dead candidates is associated with a detectable Herschel source.